30-minute Beef Lettuce Wraps with coconut-lime jasmine rice, veggies, and quick “pickled” shallots.

 Instructions

-• RICE and SHALLOT: In a small pot, combine rice, coconut milk, and 1/4 teaspoon salt and bring to a boil over high heat.
-Reduce heat to low, cover and simmer until the milk is fully absorbed, 10-15 minutes.
-Remove from heat and let the rice stand (still covered) for 10 minutes or until everything else is ready to eat.
-Fluff the rice with a fork; stir in 2 tablespoons fresh lime juice.
-Thinly slice the shallot into rings, place in a small bowl and add in rice vinegar.
+• In a small pot, combine rice, coconut milk, and 1/4 teaspoon salt and bring to a boil over high heat.
+Reduce heat to low, cover, and simmer until milk is fully absorbed, 10–15 minutes.
+Remove from heat and let rice stand (still covered) 10 minutes or until everything else is ready to eat.
+Fluff rice with a fork; stir in 2 tablespoons fresh lime juice.
+Thinly slice shallot into rings, place in a small bowl, and add rice vinegar.
 Set aside, stirring occasionally.

-• PREPARE VEGGIES: Mince garlic and peel the ginger and mince to get 1 packed teaspoon of each.
-Use fresh ginger and garlic so it doesn't burn over the high heat like jarred garlic/tube ginger will.
+• Mince garlic and peel ginger and mince to get 1 packed teaspoon of each.
+Use fresh ginger and garlic so they don’t burn over the high heat like jarred garlic / tube ginger will.
 Rinse lettuce and thoroughly dry.
 Peel carrot and dice into small pieces.
-Thinly slice green onions and separate the white sections from the darker green.
+Thinly slice green onions and separate white sections from the darker green.
 Pat ground beef dry with a paper towel.

-• COOK: Heat 1 tablespoon canola oil in a large nonstick pan over medium-high heat.
-When oil is shimmering, add ginger and garlic and saute, stirring, until fragrant, about 30 seconds to 1 minute (being careful to not let it burn).
-Add in the beef and season to taste (I use about 1/4 teaspoon salt and 1/8 teaspoon pepper).
+• Heat 1 tablespoon canola oil in a large nonstick pan over medium-high heat.
+When oil is shimmering, add ginger and garlic and sauté, stirring, until fragrant, about 30 seconds to 1 minute (being careful to not let it burn).
+Add in beef and season to taste (I use 1/4 teaspoon salt and 1/8 teaspoon pepper).
 Increase heat to high; cook and break up until browned on the outside (about 5 minutes).
-While the beef is cooking, whisk together the cornstarch and 1 tablespoon beef stock in a small bowl.
-Once smooth, add in the remaining 1/4 cup beef stock, soy sauce, oyster sauce, sesame oil and brown sugar.
+While beef is cooking, whisk together cornstarch and 1 tablespoon beef stock in a small bowl.
+Once smooth, add in remaining 1/4 cup beef stock, soy sauce, oyster sauce, sesame oil, and brown sugar.
 Whisk until smooth.

-• COOK CONT.: To the beef, add the carrot and white sections of the green onions.
-Stir for another 2-3 minutes or until tender.
+• To the beef, add carrot and white sections of the green onions.
+Stir for another 2–3 minutes or until tender.
 Drain off any fat (or dab it off with a paper towel) if needed.
-Add in the sauce and stir for about 1 to 1 and 1/2 minutes or until it thickens and coats the beef.
+Add in sauce and stir for about 1 to 1 and 1/2 minutes or until it thickens and coats the beef.

-• ASSEMBLE: Lay out lettuce leaves and fill with even amounts of rice.
-Add the saucy beef mixture on top.
+• Lay out lettuce leaves and fill with even amounts of rice.
+Add saucy beef mixture on top.
 Garnish wraps with crushed peanuts or cashews and the shallots (drain and discard excess liquid).
 Garnish with the green onion tops and chopped cilantro.
-Add plenty of lime wedges to the plates and be sure to drizzle that on before eating.
+Add plenty of lime wedges to the plates and drizzle them on before eating.

 Your email address will not be published.
 Required fields are marked *